-will be on exhibit at the Sternberg Museum of Natural History in Fort Hays, Kansas from January 17 until May 3, 2015.
+will be on exhibit at the Sternberg Museum of Natural History in Fort Hays, Kansas from January 17 until May 3, 2015 (extended to August 31).

 The Wildlife Experience Museum; Denver, CO